LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 - For the activities list: test that the company owner can see only their company's activities and cannot see other companies.
 - For create, edit, and delete: it's the same, and we have already written similar tests in the `CompanyGuideTest`.
 - In the create and edit, the list of the guides should be visible only from that company.
-- Image upload shouldn't allow to upload non-image files.
+- Image upload shouldn't allow uploading non-image files.
 - Administrator user can perform every CRUD action.

 **tests/Feature/ActivityTest.php**: